-For a long time, fat (adipose tissue) was simply seen as the body's way of storing extra energy.
-We now know that fat is stored throughout the body and that it produces chemicals which can be toxic to the body.
+For a long time, fat was simply seen as the body's way of storing extra energy.
+We now know that fat is stored throughout the body and that it produces chemicals and hormones which can be toxic to the body.

 Learn about chronic diseases and the link between overweight and obesity.

-Body fat plays a number of very important roles in the body, and it’s not just an energy store, cushioning and insulation from the cold.
-The body needs fat to make body cells (membranes) and hormones (chemical messengers).
-Fat is also a store for some vitamins and minerals and is vital for your nerves to work properly.
+While too much fat is harmful, we all need some fat for good health.
+It provides us with cushioning and insulation from the cold.
+The body also needs fat to make body cells and hormones.
+Fat is a store for some vitamins and minerals and is vital for your nerves to work properly.

 People who are underweight should talk to their doctor or other health professional for advice.